Attention veterans and family members who have a Veterans Benefits Administration (VBA) overpayment.

 - Change in dates of attendance

 - If you do not make satisfactory academic progress you will be placed on warning, probation and/or an academic plan.
+There is a specific satisfactory academic progress policy for veterans benefits.

 - Students receiving Chapter 30 and 1606 benefits are required to log onto the GI Bill® website and click on the verifying your attendance link, WAVE (Web Automated Verification of Enrollment) on the last day of each month to verify enrollment with the VA or call 1.877.823.2378.
 Monthly verification for Post 9/11 GI Bill® is not required.